FauconFan/misc/README.md

 module type MAKESTREAM = functor (In : InStream) -> (Stream with type t = In.t)
 module MakeStream : MAKESTREAM
 ```

+The get and next function in Stream module returns an instance of abstract type t.
+And not a list of something.
+See the StringStream for an exemple of data flows without using a list.